How gas prices have changed in St. Louis in the last week

 #3.
 Virginia: $0.162

-You may also like: Highest paying jobs that require a 2 year degree in St. Louis
+You may also like: Where people in St. Louis are moving to most